WadhwaniAI/covid-modelling/README.md

 addition to the SEIR-family, curve fit models like those developed at IHME can be used; instead of using hyperopt, Bayesian parameter estimation via Markov chain Monte Carlo (MCMC) is also supported.
-The codebase design treats these concepts as compnents that can be swapped in and out of a workflow depending on requirements or taste.
+The codebase design treats these concepts as components that can be swapped in and out of a workflow depending on requirements or taste.

 In addition to estimation and forecasting, this codebase includes tools for visualizations; making it an end-to-end resource for public health policy makers.
 There are several Jupyter Notebooks within this repository that can be run to build a standard set of reports.
-More advanced users can build custome report by piecing together other components that this repository provides.
+More advanced users can build custom reports by piecing together other components that this repository provides.
 Finally, developers can extend the capabilities of this codebase by creating concrete modules that extend our abstractions.